August 7, 2019

 There is never a dull moment when you book a break in Britain (though there’s no guarantee of sunshine and dry weather!).

-While the cost of enjoying leisure time in the UK can be high when compared with some of our European neighbours, it’s easy to save money on a British break if you follow a few simple steps, writes Jeanette Parkin.
+While the cost of enjoying leisure time in the UK can be high compared with some of our European neighbours, it’s easy to save money on a British break if you follow a few simple steps.

-Peak times mean peak prices so, if you can, travel outside of the school holidays, avoid bank holiday breaks and look for bargains in autumn, winter and spring; companies (from hotels to theme parks) often ask for only a fraction of the summer prices during off-peak periods.
+Peak times mean peak prices.
+If you can, travel outside of the school holidays, avoid bank holiday breaks and look for bargains in autumn, winter and spring; companies (from hotels to theme parks) often ask for only a fraction of the summer prices during off-peak periods.

-It is also wise to consider the impact of any popular events in your chosen destination.
+It's also wise to consider the impactof any popular events – if they're able to go ahead – in your chosen destination.
 Peak time for a city break in Manchester, for example, will be any weekend when a big football match kicks off in the city, or when a huge concert rocks one of the stadia.

 Likewise, look out for bustling race days in destinations such as York, Chester, Liverpool (Aintree) and Cheltenham (during the Gold Cup), as hotels will be in demand and a premium will be slapped on normal rates.